 On the second question, AirTag 2 ships with the broader installed base today.
 Any iPhone 15 or newer (which is to say 600 million units and counting per 9to5Mac’s launch coverage) gets Precision Finding out of the box.
 Moto Tag 2 needs Android 16 plus a Snapdragon 8 Elite or newer for Channel Sounding to activate, which is roughly a 2025-and-newer flagship subset of the Android market.
 Older Pixel and Galaxy phones fall back to standard UWB ranging.

 For a broader category view on UWB-equipped trackers, our best Bluetooth tracker guide covers AirTag 2, Moto Tag 2, Galaxy SmartTag 2, and Chipolo LOOP side by side, including which phones unlock each tracker’s precision radio.
+If you want Samsung folded directly into this matchup, our three-way flagship-tag face-off ranks all of them head to head.

 How Long Do They Last, and How Wet Can They Get?